A Quarter of the World’s Land has Been Degraded

-The United Nations report on global food and agriculture just released has characterized a fourth of useable land mass around the world as “highly degraded” and increasingly poorly suited for feeding the world’s burgeoning population.
+In 2011, the United Nations report on global food and agriculture released has characterized a fourth of usable land mass around the world as “highly degraded” and increasingly poorly suited for feeding the world’s burgeoning population.

 The report, the State of the World’s Land and Water Resources for Food and Agriculture put out by the U.N.’s Food and Agriculture Organization, calculated that global farmers must increase food production by at least 70% between now and 2050 in order to feed an anticipated population of 9 billion people.